WayfaringBloke/dnd/writing/msns/1_Deli.md

 ## Bathroom
 - Occupied by 4th gang member being very sick.
-- Sink on one wall,
+- Sink on one wall, Toilet in the corner

 ## Pantry
 - Heavy bags of flour, cornstarch, and various ingredients.